 What factors contribute to China’s ease of doing business?

-China has made significant progress in improving the ease of doing business which is making the country an increasingly attractive destination for foreign investments.
-The country provides a more supportive environment for both local and international businesses with a range of reforms aimed at simplifying processes and enhancing business operations.
+China has made significant progress in improving the ease of doing business, which is making the country an increasingly attractive destination for foreign investments.
+The country provides a more supportive environment for local and international businesses with various reforms to simplify processes and enhance business operations.

-2. Efficient Infrastructure Permits: Obtaining construction and infrastructure permits has become more efficient which is aiding in reducing delays in setting up operations.
+2. Efficient Infrastructure Permits: Obtaining construction and infrastructure permits has become more efficient, which has helped reduce delays in setting up operations.

-3. Improved Access to Utilities: Access to essential utilities such as electricity and plumbing connections has been simplified which is helping businesses in establishing operations more smoothly.
+3. Improved Access to Utilities: Access to essential utilities such as electricity and plumbing connections has been simplified, helping businesses establish operations more smoothly.

-6. Easier Insolvency Proceedings: The insolvency process for companies that are facing financial difficulties has been simplified to support struggling businesses.
+6. Easier Insolvency Proceedings: The insolvency process for companies facing financial difficulties has been simplified to support struggling businesses.

 7. Stronger Minority Investor Protections: The government has strengthened protections for minority investors by holding controlling shareholders accountable for unfair transactions.

-8. Updated Contract Enforcement: Reforms to the contract enforcement system have reduced an interruption which has limited adjournments to only exceptional circumstances, which is adding to improve legal efficiency.
+8. Updated Contract Enforcement: Reforms to the contract enforcement system have reduced interruption, which has limited adjournments to only exceptional circumstances, which adds to improved legal efficiency.

-9. Low Taxes and Competitive Currency Practices: China’s favorable tax policies, low duties and competitive currency practices are further enhancing its appeal as a business destination.
+9. Low Taxes and Competitive Currency Practices: China’s favorable tax policies, low duties, and competitive currency practices further enhance its appeal as a business destination.

 Steps to Starting a Business in China